Darkhound-org/u2dl/README.md

 ## Usage
 Navigate to the directory where the binary(or script) is located and run `u2dl.exe`.

+#### Known issue
-[NOTE] If you encouter a false positive virus warning make the app an exception from windows virus and threat protection (or the from the virus scanner you are using).
+If you encouter a false positive virus warning make the app an exception from windows virus and threat protection (or the from the virus scanner you are using).